starkinfra/sdk-node/README.md

 })();
 ```

-## Get pix balance
+### Get your PixBalance

-To know how much money you have in your workspace, run:
+To see how much money you have in your account, run:

 ```javascript
 const starkinfra = require('starkinfra');